ductm208/hybris-on-tvbox/README.md

 In fact, aarch64 is arm-64.
 We need to help the script route to arm-64 by making the symbolic link.
 At /home/hybris/hybrisapp/hybris/bin/platform/tomcat/bin type: <br/>
 `hybris@tvbox:~/hybrisapp/hybris/bin/platform/tomcat/bin$ ln -s wrapper-linux-arm-64 wrapper-linux-aarch64-` <br/>
-**Be careful, wrapper-linux-aarch64- is ending with dash (-).**.
+**Be careful, wrapper-linux-aarch64- is ending with hyphen (-).**.
 Check again with different command.
 `hybris@tvbox:~/hybrisapp/hybris/bin/platform/tomcat/bin$ ls -l | grep wrapper`<br/>
 You will see the symbolic link created and it is actually wrapper-linux-arm-64